 Indiana Tech, in compliance with state and federal laws and regulations, including the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973, does not discriminate on the basis of disability in administration of its education-related programs and activities, and has an institutional commitment to provide equal educational opportunities for disabled students who are otherwise qualified.

-For information concerning policies and procedures for students with disabilities, please refer to services provided by the university’s academic outreach, also known as student support services, which helps those students with disabilities achieve academic success as a student of Indiana Tech.
+For information concerning policies and procedures for students with disabilities, please refer to services provided by the Office of Student Success, which helps those students with disabilities achieve academic success as a student of Indiana Tech.
 They are located in Andorfer Commons, 2nd Floor on Indiana Tech’s Fort Wayne campus.

 Indiana Tech is committed to making its websites and other electronic information and services accessible to all, regardless of disability.
 There are three simple reasons for doing this: